Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/bleCommands.md

                  days=10,
                  label_id=90242)
 ````
-this function works the same as the dat detailed download code with the only changes being the parsing of the data.<br>
+this function works the same as the day detailed download code with the only changes being the parsing of the data.<br>
 the data exists of a header and 8 bytes per day of data.<br>
 <br>
 each day of data needs to be unpacked according to the following struct:<br>